rudolphreti/WonderLynx/README.md

 - **SOLID Principles**: The project adheres to SOLID principles to maintain clean, scalable, and maintainable code.
 - **Clean Code**: Emphasis on writing clear, understandable, and maintainable code.

-## TO DO:

-The project is in a stable state, but there are several opportunities for enhancement and expansion:

-1. **Containerization**:
-   - Dockerize the application to facilitate consistent and portable deployments across various environments.

-2. **Deployment**:
-   - Deploy the application and its database to Azure Cloud for scalability and improved reliability.
-   - Implement Azure DevOps pipelines to automate Continuous Integration and Continuous Deployment (CI/CD).

-3. **Testing**:
-   - Develop comprehensive Unit and Integration Tests to ensure robustness and reliability of the application.

-4. **Microservices**:
-   - Explore the implementation of microservices for tasks such as file processing and image compression, allowing for better scalability and separation of concerns.

-5. **Best Practices**:
-   - Continue to apply and refine software development best practices, including DRY (Don’t Repeat Yourself), KISS (Keep It Simple, Stupid), and OWASP security guidelines.

 ## Usage

 ### Voraussetzungen